corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node-cloud.md

 To enable RPC communication from a remote machine the firewall has to be adjusted.

 For proudction usage, copy the required database drivers (e.g. Azure DB) into the `drivers` directory.
-More information on database configuration can be found at [Node database](node-database.md)
+More information on database configuration can be found at node-database

 Copy the selected CorDapps into the cordapps directory and their configuration to the `cordapps/config` subdirectory.